 Most b-movies are unintentionally bad, and many of them are unintentionally hilarious as a result.
-Conversely, Attack of the Killer Tomatoes is trying to be terrible – the story goes that they were trying to out-cheese Plan 9 From Outer Space – but it’s not bad in a funny way, it’s just kind of tedious.
-Sure, it’s trying hard, but it’s not bad enough to be funny and it’s not good enough to be enjoyable, like a C-minus term paper in celluloid form.
+Attack of the Killer Tomatoes is trying to be terrible – the story goes that the filmmakers were trying to out-cheese Plan 9 From Outer Space – but it’s not bad in a funny way.
+It’s just kind of tedious.
+Sure, it’s trying hard, but it’s not bad enough to be funny and it’s not good enough to be enjoyable.
+Sort of like a C-minus term paper in celluloid form.

 The trick with doing a deliberately ridiculous movie is disguising a well-told story as utter nonsense.
 The Zucker brothers did this for years (like when they brought us the murderous Reggie Jackson in “The Naked Gun”), but here the story really is nonsense.
 There’s a government agent named, har har, Mason Dixon (David Miller), who leads the government’s response against a mob of bloodthirsty tomatoes.
 It’s a standard formula for a plot – you could even say the villains are literally off the shelf – but there are subplots that make no sense: the President’s press secretary (George Wilson) hires Dixon and then tries to kill him; a very un-intrepid reporter (Sharon Taylor) follows Dixon around to get the scoop, then disappears for an hour, then reappears so as to get saved from a tomato; there’s a secret agent team working for Dixon, but they get killed pretty easily (so why show them at all?).
 The sequence of events is as confusing as any bad sci-fi picture, but if the point is to make us laugh, it ain’t happening.